Zynh0722/Zynh0722.github.io/src/data/projects/020-atelier-backend.md

 create an instance of this api, but also contains the API documentation.

 Lastly was the problem of deployment.
 I started by creating a single AWS EC2 image containing a fully installed and ready to start version of the products microservice.
-I also set up a seperate EC2 machine running postgres.
-I wanted to keep the DB image seperate early in prep for running multiple instances of the products microservice.
+I also set up a separate EC2 machine running postgres.
+I wanted to keep the DB image separate early in prep for running multiple instances of the products microservice.
 Lastly I setup an nginx server as middle man to handle requests from the internet, and direct them to each individual instance of the products microservice.
 This setup works great and was able to handle thousands of requests per second whilst remaining entirely on t.2micro AWS machines.
 If I were take another crack at the deployment architecture, I would probably have